CHMI-SOPs/CHMI-SOPs.github.io/pages/mydoc/mydoc_TruSeq.md

 71. Remove 30 uL of supernatant from each sample and move it into a new plate.
 This is the final cDNA product.

 {% include important.html content="Congratulations!
-You're done...well, almost" %}
+You're done!...well, almost" %}

 {% include note.html content="Perform quality control steps - we use a Tapestation to determine the library size and qubit to quantify the libraries." %}

-{% include note.html content="CWe recommend sequencing the libraries within 3 weeks." %}
+{% include note.html content="We recommend sequencing the libraries within 3 weeks." %}

 {% include links.html %}